ifmeo-hamburg/seaocn/seaocn-cb/exercise/.ipynb_checkpoints/exercise-git-checkpoint.md

     You will use markdown to add slightly fancier comments in your python notebooks.
 To find out more, see [Getting Started with Markdown (external link)](https://www.markdownguide.org/getting-started/).
     ```

     Edit your `readme.md` file to include the location (on your computer) of where the repository files can be found, and instructions for yourself about running git.
+This should be detailed enough that you can find it again as you're working through the files.

+    When you realise there is more information/notes you want to take about how to get git and (later) python running on your computer, make these notes here!

 3. Push your local repository to the remote (at gitlab.rrz.uni-hamburg.de).  **Note, this may be the trickiest step.**

 You may need to

 - Request access to the repository.
-If so, you will need to log in with your B-kennung.
+If so, you will need to log in with your B-kennung, and use the three dots in the upper right to select "request access".
 This will need to be manually approved by e.g. Emelie or Eleanor, so it will take a little time.

 - Generate a personal access token (see above).